 “live microorganisms which, when administrated in adequate amounts, confer a health benefit on the host”

 Sounds simple enough, so what’s with all of the confusion?
-To start off with, different sources of probitiocs whether they be from yogurt or dairy products, dietary supplements, or other related products contain different species, strains, dose, delivery vehicle, etc of priobiotics.
+To start off with, different sources of probiotics whether they be from yogurt or dairy products, dietary supplements, or other related products contain different species, strains, dose, delivery vehicle, etc of probiotics.

 Should You Take Probiotics?

 The first problem is that health benefits conferred by probiotic bacteria depend on the specific species and strain of bacteria.

 Secondly, probiotics are not INERT ingredients.